theopn/dotfiles/README.md

 #### Polybar

 There are two configurations utilizing essentially the same modules - one with two top and bottom bars and one with just one bar.
-I honestly don't like either of them, but one bar is better in terms of screen utilization (duh).
+I'm kind of forced to use two bars since system tray does not play well with Polybar especially with light wallpaper.
 There's a launch script that can take `onebar` or `twobar` argument and launch bar(s) accordingly.

 #### Rofi